A Guide for Humanitarian, Health Care, and Human Rights Workers

 (16 pages, .pdf)

-Guidelines for Gender-based Violence Interventions in Humanitarian Settings
+Guidelines for Integrating Gender-Based Violence Interventions in Humanitarian Action

 Guidelines for International Training in Mental Health and Psychosocial Interventions for Trauma Exposed Populations in Clinical and Community Settings